littlebizzy/slickstack/docs/monitoring.md

 - Adminer
 - external DNS or network services

+It also does not inspect WooCommerce Action Scheduler queue size, pending or failed actions, delayed orders, webhook completion, or other application-level background work.
+See [WooCommerce](woocommerce.md) for the relevant checks.

 A service can also fail in a way that leaves its systemd state active.
 External request monitoring remains necessary when availability matters.

 ## Recovery listeners versus monitoring